tenev89/tenev89/README.md

 👨‍💻 About Me

 Hello there!
 I am a recent graduate of a QA Engineer course seeking an Entry QA position.
-My background in managing people and processes, coupled with exceptional communication skills and a commitment to growth, positions me as a candidate ready to excel in executing tasks effi ciently and meeting challenging deadlines.
+My background in managing people and processes, coupled with exceptional communication skills and a commitment to growth, positions me as a candidate ready to excel in executing tasks efficiently and meeting challenging deadlines.

 📧 Email: t.tenev89@gmail.com